Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 Transportation

-Insurance companies will often base their rates on averages – the average number of cars owned per family, the average amount of time someone spends driving in traffic, and the average amount of miles a person drives per year.
+Insurance companies often base their rates on averages—the average number of cars owned per family, the average amount of time someone spends driving in traffic, and the average number of miles a person drives per year.

 This next section will cover transportation averages, including car ownership, commuter transportation, traffic congestion, and the most commonly used types of transportation.

-For those exploring cheap auto insurance in Montana, understanding these factors can help you assess potential risks and insurance needs based on driving patterns and congestion levels in your area.
+For those exploring cheap auto insurance in Montana, understanding these factors is key to assessing potential risks and insurance needs.

 Car Ownership